oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-ietf-oauth-client-id-metadata-document.md

 client name and logo.

 The authorization server SHOULD fetch the document indicated by the `client_id` to retrieve the client registration information.
+A successful response MUST use the 200 OK HTTP status code, have the content type of `application/json` or a more specific content type that conforms to `application/<AS-defined>+json`, and be a valid JSON object {{RFC8259}}.
+The authorization server MUST treat all other HTTP status codes and content types as an error response.
+The authorization server MUST NOT automatically follow HTTP redirects when retrieving the client registration information.

+If authorization server encounters an error response when retrieving the client registration information, the authorization server SHOULD abort the authorization request.
+The authorization server MAY use error responses to inform their security policies.

-## Client Metadata
+## Client Metadata Document

-The client metadata document URL is a JSON document containing the metadata of the client.
-The client metadata values are the values defined in the OAuth Dynamic Client Registration Metadata OAuth Parameters registry
+A Client Metadata Document is a JSON document {{RFC8259}} containing the client registration information for the client.
+The properties of the Client Metadata Document are the values defined in the OAuth Dynamic Client Registration Metadata OAuth Parameters registry
 <https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#client-metadata>.

 The client metadata document MUST contain a `client_id` property whose value